tomiadebanjo/store-backend/README.md

 * [x] Support paging if we have too many items.
 * [x] Users can see item details by selecting a specific item.
 * [x] Users can add items to their shopping carts.
-* [x] Users can register/login using website custom forms, or social login libraries.
+* [x] Users can register/login using website custom forms
 * [x] Users can checkout with 3rd party payment gateways: Paypal or Stripe.
 * [x] Users will get confirmations over emails about their orders.